 But wages aren’t the whole story.
 A job usually also involves other types of compensation, such as the employer’s contribution to retirement pensions, health and life insurance, paid vacation and other leave, and any taxes the employer pays on these benefits.
 These benefits are now a substantial part of the cost of an employee, and they appear to be growing.
 The top graph shows that labor compensation growth is frequently higher than real wage growth.
 We can make this point more clearly by using index values: In the bottom graph, we set both series at 100 in 1970 and let them run.
 Real compensation growth is significantly higher: the 60% increase looks much better than the 3% increase for real wages.

 How these graphs were created: Search for “real compensation” and click on the series shown.
 In the “Edit Graph” panel, add a new line by searching for “hourly earnings.”
 Then, within the same panel, add a series by searching for “CPI.”
-Apply formula a/b to these two series to make earnings real.
+Apply formula a/b to the second line to make earnings real.
 For the first graph, set units for both lines to “Percent Change from Year Ago”; for the second line, you do this at the bottom of the panel.
 For the second graph, the selected units are “Index (scale value to 100 for chosen period)”; set the date as 1970-01-01.

 Suggested by Christian Zimmermann.